 Course Master Owner: Courses are owned by the Maricopa Community Colleges/Estrella Mountain Community College.
 Course masters developers are compensated by the owner for creation, major updates, or course redesigns.
 Any EMCC instructor can request to be added as an observer to a course master through the CTL.

 Division Chairs: Any changes to course masters are ultimately the responsibility of the division chair from which the discipline of the course is housed.
 All major updates or course redesigns need the approval of the division chair.
 Division chairs have teacher-level access to the course master through the CTL.
-A new course master proposal may be initiated by the division chair (with approval from relevant dean or VP).
+A new course master proposal may be initiated by the division chair (with approval from the supervisory dean).

 Master Course Champions: At the division chair’s discretion, the division chair will work with the faculty in their division to identify one or more course master champions (these individuals will usually be faculty qualified to teach in the discipline).
 Upon written permission from the division chair, champions will be given (or removed from) teacher-level access to the course master through the CTL.
 Champions will be allowed to make minor updates to the course.
 Only division chairs or master course champions can propose major course updates or course redesigns.
 If there is more than one master course champion, all master course champions must approve of major updates or course redesigns.
 For a non-division chair (i.e., other faculty members) to propose a new master course, they must have agreement to be a course champion by the division chair.